solar panels

 3. Theft

-Theft is also an issue for solar farms as they are often located in remote, rural areas where police response times are slow, so a robust approach to security is essential.
-Panels and cables offer a relatively easy, and high value target for thieves, and in 2019, £900,000 worth of solar panels were stolen from sites in Wales2, resulting in serious financial losses for the companies operating them.
+Theft is also an issue for solar farms, particularly because they’re often located in remote, rural areas where police response times can be slower.
+This makes a robust approach to security essential.
+Panels and cables offer a relatively easy, and high value target for thieves due to their high value and relative ease of access.
+Police data indicates a staggering 48% increase in solar panel and cabling theft between 2021 and 2022.
+3 Additionally, between January and August last of year, over 750 kilometres of cable were stolen from solar farms, with many sites being targeted multiple times, 4 resulting in serious financial losses for the companies operating them.

 4. Planning issues